kellan/kellan.github.io/_posts/how-to-plan.md

 ### Some guidance as you set out to build a planning process to satisfy the above constraints

-### 1. Bottoms up processes don't work.
+### 1. Bottom up processes don't work.

-There are a ton of critical insights we need from the people on the frontlines doing the work, but bottoms up planning isn't how to get it.
-Bottoms up planning starts at the squad/team level, the leaves of the hierachy, and aggregates and synthesizes the plans at each level as they move up the hierarchy.
-We see a few predictable failure modes with bottoms up:
+There are a ton of critical insights we need from the people on the frontlines doing the work, but bottom up planning isn't how to get it.
+Bottom up planning starts at the squad/team level, the leaves of the hierachy, and aggregates and synthesizes the plans at each level as they move up the hierarchy.
+We see a few predictable failure modes with bottom up:

 * Individual teams, almost definitionally, aren't in posession of the information and perspective to understand what is most important for the whole organization, and perforce will make locally optimal choices based on the information they do have.
 * Individual teams during planning will the answer the question of what it would take _them_ to accomplish a given goal, without awareness of what other teams will accomplish.